marcguevremont/D-D-Dice-Roller/README.md

 mkdir ~/Documents/d-d-dice-roller
 mv mac-os-64-bit-roll ~/Documents/d-d-dice-roller/roll
 ```
-Optionally add the program  to you path.
+Optionally add the program to your path.
 Open nano and add the path to your .bash_profile
 ```
 nano ~/.bash_profile